Anthony W. Gardner: Territorial conflicts with European powers

 Rivalries between the Europeans colonizing West Africa and the interest of the United States helped preserve Liberian independence during this period, and until 1919, despite Liberia's ongoing disputes with England and France.

-During Gardiner's administration difficulties with the British Empire and Imperial Germany reached a crisis.
+During Gardner's administration difficulties with the British Empire and Imperial Germany reached a crisis.
 Liberia was drawn into a border conflict with the British Empire over the Gallinas territory, lying between the Sewa River and the Mano River—territory which now forms the extreme eastern part of Sierra Leone.
 The British made a formal show of force at Monrovia in a mission led by Sir Arthur Havelock; meanwhile, the looting of a German vessel along the Kru Coast and personal indignities inflicted by the natives upon the shipwrecked Germans, led to the bombardment of Nana Kru by the German corvette and the presentation at Monrovia of a claim for damages, payment of which was forced by the threat of the bombardment of the capital.

 Resignation

-President Gardiner resigned on January 20, 1883, due to a serious illness.
+President Gardner resigned on January 20, 1883, due to a serious illness.
 He was succeeded by the vice president, Alfred F. Russell.
 Two months later, in March 1883, the British Government annexed the Gallinas territory west of the Mano River and formally incorporated it into Sierra Leone.